Physical Therapy (PT)

 Grade Mode: Standard Letter

-Normal and abnormal organ system function as related to physical therapist practice with emphasis on the musculoskeletal, neuromuscular, cardiovascular/pulmonary, and integumentary systems.
-Content includes tissue inflammation and repair, infection, degenerative processes, and changes related to processes of aging.
+This course will introduce normal and abnormal organ system functions as related to physical therapist practice with emphasis on the musculoskeletal, neuromuscular, cardiovascular, pulmonary, and integumentary systems.
+Content includes tissue injury, inflammation and repair, infection, degenerative processes, system specific diseases, and changes related to processes of aging.
+In addition, the course will introduce pharmacology and expand the content system by system with a focus on pharmacodynamics and the implications on physical therapy interventions, plans of care, and prognosis.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.